Last updated on May 2, 2021

 The history of the old European cut diamonds traces back to the late 19th century when diamonds were cut by hand and cutters of the time used only their eyes to measure the precision of their work.

 The old European cut (OEC), also known as European cut, round old mine and old Euro, was developed between 1890 and 1930 in Europe.

-It is worth mentioning that rounded diamonds that were cut before 1890 are called old mine cuts (OMC) while round diamonds cut after 1935 are called either transitional or round brilliant cuts.
-In fact, the old European cut is the direct predecessor to the modern round brilliant cut, while the old mine cut is the ancestor to the cushion cut.
+It is worth mentioning that rounded diamonds that were cut before 1890 are called old mine cuts (OMC), while round diamonds cut after 1935 are called either transitional or round brilliant cuts.
+The old European cut is the direct predecessor to the modern round brilliant cut, while the old mine cut is the ancestor to the cushion cut.

 OEC was the standard round diamond cut of the time used in almost all ring designs made until the early twentieth century.
 Moreover, most antique jewellery from the Victorian, Edwardian and Art Deco periods featured old European cut, old mine cut, rose cut and single cut diamonds.

 Today European cut diamonds are very popular among vintage jewellery collectors due to their unique charm, interest and warmth.

 Like any other cut, old European cut diamonds feature several distinctive visual characteristics that set them apart from antique and modern diamond cuts.